evendoom/match_me/README.md

 ### 5.4 - New features / Bug fixing

-With most of the Js code written, I then slowly began adding extra features (more media queries, spinning wheel on the form page, etc.) and also fix some bugs I had not previously encountered during development.
+With most of the JS code written, I then slowly began to add extra features (more media queries, spinning wheel on the form page, etc.) and also fix some bugs I had not previously encountered during development.

 ## 6 - Deployment